brymck/bazel-string-case/README.md

 Bazel String Case
 =================

 This library provides functions to Bazel to enable easy casing of strings.
+It's written in pure Starlark and has no third-party dependencies.

 Usage
 -----